 His story and dedication to the child and for a great and noble cause to adopt a child and give him a family, love, care, and protection.
 In this process of being the first youngest single father to adopt the child, he had to write ~ 100 letters and approximately eight months to overcome all obstacles.

 This interview of Aditya tells us the struggle he had to go through to get the child in his family.
 Originally when WCD ministry was working on creating this legislation (Juvenile Justice Bill) they had kept in mind only girl children.
 The interview below tells us how the ministry kept its focus on girl children so much that increased the adoption of girl children but not boys.

 When the new adoption laws were enforced in August 2015, everyone has hoped that thousands of children will get their new homes and love of parents –

 Aditya’s fight was for a boy child and was for a child with special needs.
 We get shocked to see the kind of hurdles he had to go through especially when the new guidelines assure easier adoption norms.

-We hope the WCD ministry and CARA authorities will look into the welfare of our boys and will encourage noble and kind hearted parents like Aditya Tiwari to come forward and give family to those unfortunate children.
+We hope the WCD ministry and CARA authorities will look into the welfare of our boys and will encourage noble and kind-hearted parents like Aditya Tiwari to come forward and give a family to those unfortunate children.